danielt1263/CLE-Architecture-Tools/README.md

 # CLE-Architecture-Tools

+With version 3.3, I have removed the deprecation warning from the Store class.
+Some users have expressed that the `Store` type makes more sense to them than the `cyle` function.
+I also added the ability to cancel Observables that are returned from the store's reducer.

+Although I have removed the deprecation warning, I don't like the class and it might be instructive for me to explain why.

+A fundamental philosophy of CLE is the idea of an imperative shell with a functional core (first explained by [Gary Bernhardt](https://www.destroyallsoftware.com/talks/boundaries)) and expanded on in Swift by [Matt Diephouse](https://www.youtube.com/watch?v=7AGQ9dhWCX0).
+This means, among other things that the side effects (the imperative part) are on the outside edge of the system and are _not injected_ into the logic.
+This is a major departure from every other architectural style that I know of.
+The whole point of this architectural style is that you never need to Mock or Stub out any code in testing.

+Notice that I didn't mention Fakes in the above.
+Just Mocks and Stubs.
+That's because even CLE requires that you use TestObservable which is a Fake.
+If you are careful with the environment type that you use in the Store class and ensure that you only need to pass in Fakes through it when testing, you can keep to the philosophy while using it, but it doesn't strictly enforce it as well as the rest of my architecture.

+I'm happy to go into more depth for those that are interested.
+You can hit me up on social media or raise an issue on github if you have any questions or otherwise want to discuss it.

+---
 Version 3.x has been pushed.
 This version brings big changes to the `cycle` function.
 If you haven't used cycle yet, then the update won't affect your code.
-Otherwise, the minimum change will be to change the `effect` peramater to `reaction`.
+Otherwise, the minimum change will be to change the `effect` paramater to `reaction`.

 It also includes the API class from the Tools folder.
 This means it's now a standard part of the library.
 More functionality will be added to the API class throughout the minor releases of v3.